 She made the yellow fish for herself at Dani's house with only minimal assistance.
 She was so pumped that as soon as she was home she wanted to know who else would like a fish.
 Everyone!
 So she made the other three entirely on her own.
 I'm so proud!

 "Mom, are we doing anything tonight?"
 "Mom, I'm still hungry."
 "Mom, when I grow up I want to be the ninja of fighting and stealth."
 "Mom, what if the whole world is just a giant pop-up book?"
-"Mom, why do we don't have any flying stuff?"
+"Mom, the most disgusting collection of all would be...a booger collection."